Asymptotics of the colored Jones function of a knot: Growth rates of -matrices and the Lobachevsky function

-(b) was pointed out to us D. Thurston.
+Proposition \ref{lem.1} concludes the proof of (a). (b) was pointed out to us by D. Thurston.
 Although this fact is not used in the proof of Proposition \ref{prop.R} nor in the proof of Theorem \ref{thm.4}, it is an interesting geometric fact.
 To prove it, recall that the boundary of 3-dimensional hyperbolic space is $\BC \cup\{\infty\}$.
 Let $T_z$ denote the {\em regular ideal tetrahedron} of shape $z \in \BC-\{0,1\}$. $T_z$ is isometric to the ideal tetrahedron with ordered vertices at $0,1,\infty$ and $z$ in the boundary of 3-dimensional hyperbolic space.
 For $z \in \BC\setminus\{0,1\}$, the ideal octahedron $T_z$ is isometric to $T_{1/(1-z)}$ and $T_{z/(z-1)}$ by an orientation-preserving isometry, and isometric to $T_{1/z}$, $T_{(1-z)/z}$ and $T_{(z-1)/z}$ by an orientation-reversing isometry.
 Thus, when $z \in \BC\setminus\{0,1\}$, we have:

 The shape of the ideal tetrahedron with distinct ordered vertices $(z_0,z_1,z_2,z_3)$ in $\BC\cup\{\infty\}$ is given by the {\em cross-ratio}

 following the convention of \cite[Eqn.1.4]{DZ}.
 If $(\a_1,\a_2,\a_3)$ denote the three dihedral angles of $T_z$ at opposite pairs of edges, then the volume $\vol(T_z)$ is given by \cite[Thm.10.4.10]{Ra}